 Another of the husky problems is that they need the company of people or other dogs at all times.
 They are very social dogs.
 You may wonder why it would be a problem for your dog to want to spend most of his time around you.
 But it becomes a problem when you have to go somewhere or when you have to go to work.
-They may develop separation anxiety which can result in a multitude of problems which may include excessive howling or even chewing.
+They may develop separation anxiety, resulting in a multitude of problems that may include excessive howling or even chewing.
 These are serious Siberian husky problems.
-Siberian huskies are simply not cut out for loneliness as they may display undesirable behavior when they do not have company.
+Siberian huskies are not cut out for loneliness as they may display undesirable behavior when they do not have company.

 Siberian huskies love to dig.
 They will dig holes in the backyard and if you love your yard it may be a bit of a challenge having a Siberian husky around.
 The worst of Siberian husky problems that is caused by the digging is that they will dig under fences and escape the yard.
 Siberian huskies are quite escape artists.
 So be very vigilant with your Siberian husky.

 The other problem, which may seem like a good thing depending on how you look at it, is that Siberian huskies are very friendly with just about anyone.
 They make poor watchdogs and will rarely alert the owner in case there is an intruder.
 However, as much as they are friendly, they have a problem with small animals.
 They are not good with rodents, cats among others, and will often attack them.